 480 Mountain Highway, 1521-1543 Hunter Street

-Intergulf East has submitted a preliminary application to redevelop this property.
+Intergulf East has applied to redevelop this property.

-The application as submitted proposes 193 owned (condominium) units, 31 below-market rental units, and approximately 372 m2 (4,000 sq. ft.) of commercial space in:
+The application as submitted proposes 198 owned apartments, 26 below-market rental apartments, and approximately 373 m2 (4,000 sq. ft.) of commercial space in:

 - one five-storey affordable rental building

-It includes 281 underground parking spaces (249 for residents, 23 for visitors, and 9 for commercial use).
+It includes 259 underground parking spaces (240 for residents, and 19 shared between residential visitors and commercial use).

 February 28, 2017 — Early public input opportunity

-The applicant is hosting a pubic meeting as an opportunity for area residents to learn more about the proposal and to share their comments.
+The applicant hosted a public meeting as an opportunity for area residents to learn more about the proposal and to share their comments.

 September 12, 2016 — Preliminary application received

-Staff have received the preliminary application, and are currently reviewing it.
+Staff received the preliminary application, and began reviewing it.

 The site is currently occupied by four single-family homes, as well as District Fire Hall #2, which would be relocated.